-Figure 10: Test of the averaging effect ($t{so} = t{zero} = 45 \text{ s.}$)
+Test of the averaging effect ($t{NO} = t{zero} = 45 \text{ s.}$) Figure 10:

-The averaging test was performed in compliance with the requirements specified in EN 14212.
-This test was performed using a step change between zero and concentration c_t (131 nmol/mol) since this AMS is a directly measuring sulphur dioxide analyser.
+The averaging test was performed in compliance with the requirements specified in EN 14211.
+With the help of a mass flow controller we applied a step change of the NO concentration between zero and 600 nmol/mol and, at the same time, a constant NO2 concentration ct NO2 of roughly twice the hourly limit value.
 First, the average was calculated at a constant test gas concentration.
 Then, a three-way valve served to switch between zero and test gas every 45 s.
 During that period of alternating test gas application the average was calculated again.